rclone/rclone/docs/content/webdav.md

 #### Required Flags for SharePoint ####
 As SharePoint does some special things with uploaded documents, you won't be able to use the documents size or the documents hash to compare if a file has been changed since the upload / which file is newer.

-For all Rclone calls copying files from/to SharePoint or OneDrive (like copy, sync, etc.), you should append these flags to ensure Rclone uses the "Last Modified" datetime property to compare your documents:
+For Rclone calls copying files (especially Office files such as .docx, .xlsx, etc.) from/to SharePoint (like copy, sync, etc.), you should append these flags to ensure Rclone uses the "Last Modified" datetime property to compare your documents:

 ```
 --ignore-size --ignore-checksum --update